BohdanChuprynka/Sentiment-Analysis-Model/README.md

 *** Make sure you have enough resources to run the processing of the model. ***

 # Background
 The Sentiment Analysis Model is my first official project in Data Science.
-The goal of this repository was to bring practical knowledge and get more experience in end-to-end ML applications.
-As a result, I highly appreciate the decision to start this journey, as it brought me a desire for further improvements, making an incredible impact on my professional career.
+The goal of this repository was to bring practical knowledge and get more experience in building end-to-end ML applications.
+As a result, I highly appreciate the decision to start this coding journey, as it brought me a desire for further improvements, making an incredible impact on my professional career.
 The official end date of this project is April 26, 2024.